 Agent of Payee Exemption – Payment Processing Service

-The MTA prohibits a person from engaging in the business of money transmission in California, unless the person is licensed or exempt from licensure or is an agent of a person licensed or exempt from licensure.
-Financial Code section 2003, subdivision (q)(3) defines “money transmission” to include receiving money for transmission.
-Financial Code section 2003, subdivision (u) defines “receiving money for transmission” to mean receiving money or monetary value in the United States for transmission within or outside the United States by electronic or other means.
+The MTA prohibits a person from engaging in the business of money transmission in California, unless the person is licensed or exempt from licensure or an agent of a person licensed or exempt from licensure.
+“Money transmission” includes receiving money for transmission.
+“Receiving money for transmission” means receiving money or monetary value in the United States for transmission within or outside the United States by electronic or other means.

-Financial Code section 2010, subdivision (l) exempts from the MTA transactions in which the recipient of the money is an agent of the payee pursuant to a preexisting written contract and delivery of the money to the agent satisfies the payor’s obligation to the payee for the goods or services provided.
-“Agent” is defined as one who represents another, called the principal, in dealings with third persons.
-“Payee” means the provider of goods or services, who is owed payment of money from the payor for the goods or services.
-“Payee” means the recipient of goods or services, who owes payment of money to the payee for the goods or services.
+Financial Code section 2010, subdivision (l), exempts from the MTA transactions in which the recipient of the money is an agent of the payee pursuant to a preexisting written contract and delivery of the money to the agent satisfies the payor’s obligation to the payee for the goods or services provided.
+An “agent” is one who represent another, called the principal, in dealings with third persons.
+A “payee” is the provider of goods or services, who is owed payment of money from the payor for the goods or services.
+A “payor” is the recipient of goods or services, who owes payment of money to the payee for the goods or services.

-This opinion is based solely on the facts represented in your correspondence.
-If any of the facts or circumstances change, the Department’s opinion may also change.
+This opinion is limited to the facts and circumstances described above.
+Should any of the facts or circumstances change, the Department’s opinion may also change.

 Manuel P. Alvarez